 Mornington Peninsula attractions – The Beach

-Most of the waters are calm with very few waves and the bottom is sandy but the Mornington Peninsula beaches such as Portsea and Gunamatta are known for their big waves and dangerous rips.
-You should only swim between the flags (areas patrolled by lifesavers) at these beaches.
+Most of the waters are calm with very few waves, and the bottom is sandy, but the Mornington Peninsula beaches, such as Portsea, Diamond Bay Beach and Gunamatta, are known for their big waves and dangerous rips.
+It would be best if you only swim between the flags (areas patrolled by lifesavers) at these beaches.

 Visiting Morning Peninsula breweries & wineries

 While some may think this is only a suggestion of things to do on the Mornington Peninsula for people without kids, you may be wrong!
 Why not visit one of the fantastic Mornington Peninsula Breweries for lunch or a drink?